 The maximum contribution amount for 401(k)s is $18,000 in 2017 and $18,500 in 2018.
 Outside of your workplace plan, you can contribute an additional $5,500 to an IRA.

 Unsure if you’re on track with your retirement savings?
 Check out Bankrate’s retirement calculator to see what it will take to reach a secure retirement.

-Credit is a tool
+4. Credit is a tool

-If you examine your credit score and you don’t like what you see, chances are you haven’t paid your bills on time.
+If you examine your credit score and don’t like what you see, chances are you haven’t paid your bills on time.
 “Paying on time counts for about one-third of your score,” McClary says.

 Committing to paying everything on time is the obvious solution to this problem.

 It also pays to check your credit report carefully for credit killers, such as identity theft or inaccurate reports.
-"There are a lot of those problems out there," McClary says.
+Check your credit report for free at myBankrate.

 This will give you more credit flexibility if you really need to borrow because you have a health emergency, want to start a business or need to replace the roof.
 “A solid-gold credit score will make borrowing for any of these easier,” McClary says.